-We have two types of client at Pass the Keys.
-Part-time and Full-time.
-Our part-time clients need access to their property, or even to live in it, the majority of the time.
-These people want to earn money from their property while it is empty, and the flexibility of short-letting enables them to have the best of both worlds.
-With Pass the Keys, they are able to earn while they are travelling or out of town.
+We have two types of client at Pass the Keys, part-time and full-time.
+Our part-time clients live in their property the majority of the year, or need to access it regularly.
+They want to earn from their property while it's empty, and the flexibility of short-letting allows them to have the best of both worlds.
 For many, this means creating income when there was previously only a cost.
-Our full-time clients are those who are choosing to short-let their property for most of the year and it often replaces more traditionally lettings like ASTs.
-This is the model formerly reserved for holiday homes, but with the rise of platforms like Airbnb and Booking.com alongside short-let management companies like Pass the Keys, this short-let model is now available for everyone.
-Our clients tell us the two reasons they would switch from ASTs to short-letting are flexibility and money.
-Even a full-time property only achieves about 75% occupancy on short-letting sites like Airbnb, which means that for around a quarter of the year, the owner can have access to their property, to take inventory, do repairs, or even stay in for personal use.
-Regarding money: Short-let guests pay a much higher price per night than long-let tenants.
-This means that even net of voids and management company fees, most landlords can earn significantly more with short-letting.
-At Pass the Keys, we monitor your properties performance with us against your potential long-let value, as we know that these base earnings are an absolute red-line we must not cross.
-To find out how much you can earn, please use our free income calculator, for an income estimate that includes occupancy rates and seasonal fluctuations.
+Our full-time clients are those who are choosing to short-let their property for most of the year, and it often replaces more traditional lettings like ASTs.
+This short-let model was formerly reserved for holiday homes, but with the rise of platforms like Airbnb and Booking.com, alongside short-let management companies like Pass the Keys, it's now available for everyone.
+Our clients tell us the two reasons they would switch from ASTs to short-letting are flexibility and earnings.
+Even a full-time property only achieves about 75% occupancy on short-letting sites like Airbnb, which means that for around a quarter of the year the owner can access their property, take inventory, do repairs, or stay in for personal use.
+As for earnings, short-let guests pay a much higher price per night than long-let tenants, so even accounting for management service fees most landlords can earn significantly more through short-letting.
+When you use the Pass the Keys service we monitor your property's performance relative to your potential long-let earnings, because we know that these base earnings are an absolute red-line we must not cross.
+To find out how much you can earn, use the free income calculator on our homepage.